ding-09/coffee-corner/README.md

 # Coffee Corner
-## A simplistic e-commerce website for coffee.
+## A simple and fully functional e-commerce website for coffee.